 Frequently Asked Questions

-To help answer your questions here and now, I have compiled some answers below to the questions I’m most frequently asked.
-If you have further questions, please do get in touch via my contact page here.
+To help answer your questions here and now, we have compiled some answers below to the questions we are most frequently asked.
+If you have further questions, please do get in touch via our contact page here.

 Apart from the obvious answer of gaining you time and reducing your stress, a VA can also save you money, especially when compared with the costs of taking on an employee.

-👉 When we work together you’re not just getting my administrative skills but also the benefits of the lessons I have learnt on my own journey, my sounding board skills if you will, someone who can see the bigger picture, be honest & maybe add a different perspective 😃
+When we work together you’re not just getting our administrative skills but also the benefits of the lessons we have learnt on our own journeys, our sounding board skills if you will, someone who can see the bigger picture, be honest & maybe add a different perspective

 Anyone can use a VA!
 For personal or professional reasons!

-To see what types of people and businesses I have helped in the past and/or that I help today, please take a look at my testimonials page.
+To see what types of people and businesses we have helped in the past and/or that I help today, please take a look at my testimonials page.

 How long is a piece of string?
 There is no right or wrong answer to this question!